by Frank Freestar8n

 For an excellent write-up on the strange appearance of stars away from the zenith, see http://www.paquettefamily.ca/astro/star_study/.
 This is a wonderful example of the power in combining empirical results with simulation to document a phenomenon that is largely unknown, regarding the wedge-shape appearance of stars.
 This effect could greatly confuse collimation efforts if not taken into consideration.

 MetaGuide not only lets you see the diffraction-limited performance of your telescope in a live view, but the autoguiding features can automatically keep the star centered as you adjust collimation.
 This means that as long as you can see the computer screen, you can focus on adjusting the collimation screws and not have to worry about recentering the star.
-This requires you have set up guiding and have the cable connected to the printer port as described in Chapter 4, and calibrate the camera orientation.
+This requires you have set up guiding and have MG connected to the telescope as described in Chapter 4, and calibrate the camera orientation.

 To collimate precisely, first make sure you are roughly collimated using standard procedures – then aim at a bright star high overhead as described above.
 Adjust the brightness and gamma so that you can see the shape of the star – particularly any comatic or oblong appearance.